hasso-plattner-institute/DNAviWEB/lib/DNAvi/README.md

 ## 1. Description
-DNAvi is an open-access software to integrate, analyze and visualize multiple cell-free DNA fragmentation profiles from liquid biopsies.
+DNAvi is an open-source software to integrate, analyze and visualize multiple cell-free DNA fragmentation profiles from liquid biopsies.
 It uses either gel images or automated gel electrophoresis device output tables (electropherograms).
-The tool was tested on a 32 GB memory local PC on Ubuntu 24.04.2 LTS, as well as on Windows 10 and MAC-OS.
+The tool was tested on a 32 GB memory local PC on Ubuntu 24.04.2 LTS, as well as on Windows 10 and macOS.

 ## 2. Installation

+### With pip (recommended)

+    pip install dnavi

+Done!
+You can move to Quick start.

+### From github (alternative)

-Please make sure you have installed **python => 3.12**.
+Please make sure you have installed **python ≥ 3.12**.
 Next, download the required packages:

 Python packages: